-Directions (makes one 64-oz pitcher): Directly in the pitcher, steep 4 tablespoons of loose leaf tea in 8 cups hot water just below boiling (200°F) for 8 minutes .
+Directions (makes one 64-oz pitcher): Directly in the pitcher, steep 4 tablespoons of loose leaf tea in 4 cups hot water just below boiling (200°F) for 6-10 minutes.
 Again, you can add in your sweetener at this time if you’d like, from 1/4 cup to 1 cup.
-Place the pitcher in the fridge, covered, for at least four hours to let it cool and the flavors to set.
+Add 4 cups of cold or room temperature water, to cool it down, then put it in the fridge, covered, for at least four hours.
+This will allow the tea to chill and the flavors to set.
 Serve over ice garnished with fresh lemon.

 3. COLD BREW THAT STUFF